Our Mission Statement

 Overview of the American Sign Language Interpreting Program

-The University of Houston American Sign Language Interpreting (ASLI) program is designed to prepare undergraduates to successfully interpret between American Sign Language and English (spoken & written).
-A sign language interpreter serves as a communication liaison in a vast array of settings such as: K-12 schools, colleges & universities, courtrooms, hospitals, community agencies, television programs and video relay call centers.
+This program is designed to prepare students to effectively interpret between American Sign Language and English (spoken & written).
+Sign language interpreters work in a vast array of settings such as: social service agencies, K-12 schools, colleges & universities, courtrooms, hospitals, community agencies, television programs and video relay call centers.
 This field is one of high demand and the need is ever-growing for qualified interpreting professionals.
 For information about this career, visit http://www.discoverinterpreting.com /?career_FAQ.

-ASL language courses are only taught by native users of ASL.
+At the University of Houston, ASL language courses are taught by native users of ASL.
 Interpreting courses are taught by highly experienced Faculty who possess commitment to student achievement.
-Throughout their program of study, students will have the ability to not only interact with professional interpreters but also with members of the Deaf community.
+Throughout their 4-year program of study, students will interact with professional interpreters and members of the Deaf community.
 Graduates of the ASLI program must be proficient in both English and American Sign Language and will have completed all University of Houston requirements for a Bachelor of Arts degree.

-The goal of the program is for graduates to be qualified to pass the Board for Evaluation of Interpreters (Texas) and/or Registry of Interpreters for the Deaf (National) certification exams.
+The goal of the program is for graduates to be qualified to pass the Board for Evaluation of Interpreters (BEI) certification exams.

-For more information on the ASLI program, please click on the link for general information.
+For more information, please click on the link for general information.
 You may also visit the link to our admission criteria as well as the curriculum and the courses offered.